pdfcpu/pdfcpu/core/stamp.md

 <br>

-Special note for pdf stamps:
+Special note for PDF stamps:

 If you want to use a specific page as your stamp, specify the page number after the stamp file and use ':' as separator: